influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withDisableMountSubPath(disableMountSubPath)
 ```

-Deprecated: subPath usage will be disabled by default in a future release, this option will become unnecessary.
-DisableMountSubPath allows to remove any subPath usage in volume mounts.
+"Deprecated: subPath usage will be disabled by default in a future release, this option will become unnecessary.
+DisableMountSubPath allows to remove any subPath usage in volume mounts."

 ## obj spec.storage.emptyDir

-EmptyDirVolumeSource to be used by the Prometheus StatefulSets.
+"EmptyDirVolumeSource to be used by the Prometheus StatefulSets.
 If specified, used in place of any volumeClaimTemplate.
-More info: https://kubernetes.io/docs/concepts/storage/volumes/#emptydir
+More info: https://kubernetes.io/docs/concepts/storage/volumes/#emptydir"

 ### fn spec.storage.emptyDir.withMedium